Atlantic U-boat campaign of World War I: First patrols

-On 12 August, seven U-boats returned to Heligoland; U-13 was also missing, and it was thought she had been mined.
+On 12 August, seven U-boats returned to Heligoland; U-13 and her crew was also missing, and were thought to have been mined or otherwise lost in an accident.
 While the operation was a failure, it caused the Royal Navy some uneasiness, disproving earlier estimates as to U-boats' radius of action and leaving the security of the Grand Fleet's unprotected anchorage at Scapa Flow open to question.
 On the other hand, the ease with which U-15 had been destroyed by Birmingham encouraged the false belief that submarines were no great danger to surface warships.